Arnie Bellini: Career

 Bellini began his career as a technology consultant with Price Waterhouse from 1981 to 1982.

-In 1982, Bellini founded ConnectWise, a complete business automation platform for technology service and managed service providers that became a leader and innovator in the industry.
+In 1982, Bellini founded ConnectWise, a business automation platform for technology service and managed service providers that became a leader and innovator in the industry.
 In 2014, Bellini was awarded EY’s Technology Entrepreneur of the Year.
 ConnectWise grew under Bellini’s tenure to over 1,200 employees and $250 million annual recurring revenue before being sold in 2019 to private equity firm Thoma Bravo for $1.5 billion.
-As a result of the sale, 74 employees became millionaires, which boosted Tampa Bay's technology sector by providing talent and resources for regional startups and attracting technology investments to Tampa Bay.
+Following the sale, 74 employees became millionaires.

 After the sale of ConnectWise, Bellini founded Bellini Capital, where he serves as CEO.
-The firm focuses on balancing economic growth with environmental sustainability.
-Bellini Capital invests in cybersecurity software, services, and talent to support organizations of various sizes.
+The firm invests in cybersecurity software, services, and related fields, and has stated a focus on environmental considerations alongside business growth.

+In 2025 Bellini was named Tampa Bay Wave’s 2025 Tampa Tech Legend.

+Cybersecurity

+Bellini has supported collaborations intended to expand cybersecurity education, workforce development, and the growth of technology companies in the Tampa Bay area.

+In 2025, Bellini, CyberFlorida and the University of South Florida launched the CyberBay Summit, an annual cybersecurity conference held in Tampa Bay.
+The event brought together participants from artificial intelligence, cybersecurity, academia, government, and the military.

 Community involvement

-After the sale of ConnectWise, Bellini pledged to create 70,000 high-paying tech jobs in Tampa Bay, while protecting Florida's environment.
-Since then, Bellini’s efforts have expanded statewide with his proactive capitalism approach emphasizing that economic growth must be balanced with ecological sustainability.
-He consistently drives initiatives in Florida that promote the use of advanced technology in education, job creation, and environmental sustainability.
+After the sale of ConnectWise, Bellini announced an objective to create 70,000 technology jobs in Tampa Bay while also supporting environmental conservation.
+Subsequent initiatives expanded to other parts of Florida and have focused on the use of advanced technology in education, job creation, and environmental sustainability.

 Sustainability

-As part of his efforts to protect the local ecology, Bellini led the creation and passing of the 2021 Florida Wildlife Corridor Act, which designated 18 million acres of land as Florida’s Wildlife Corridor.
-To date, the initiative has secured $2.1 billion in state funding and $348 million of county funding for the conservation of these lands.
-As of 2024, these efforts have protected 264,000 acres of land from development.
+Bellini was involved in efforts supporting the 2021 Florida Wildlife Corridor Act, which designated 18 million acres of land as Florida’s Wildlife Corridor.
+The program has received $2.1 billion in state funding and $348 million in county funding and has reportedly protected 264,000 acres of land from development.

-In 2022, Bellini founded LiveWildly.com, a nonprofit dedicated to the balance of Florida’s economy with its ecology.
-The foundation educates Floridians about the Florida Wildlife Corridor, collaborates with other conservation organizations, and encourages landowners within the Corridor to apply for conservation easements created by state funding.
-He also funded and served as executive producer for Protect our Paradise, a docuseries examining the threat facing Florida’s wildlife, water, and land due to factors like climate change and population growth.
-In 2025, the series and Bellini received a Suncoast Emmy Award.
+In 2022, Bellini founded LiveWildly.com, a nonprofit focused on public education and outreach related to the Florida Wildlife Corridor.
+He also funded and served as executive producer for Protect Our Paradise, a documentary series examining the threats facing Florida’s wildlife, water, and land due to factors like climate change and population growth.
+In 2025, the series received a Suncoast Emmy Award.

-In 2024, Bellini worked with Polk County, Florida to preserve 639 acres of land and create the Bellini Preserve which serves as a public park and displays the balance of economy and ecology.
+In 2024, Bellini worked with Polk County, Florida to preserve 639 acres of land and establish the Bellini Preserve as a public park.

+In 2025, Bellini and his wife, Lauren, purchased Eagle Haven Ranch on Lake Kissimmee, placing 2,903 acres of the Florida Wildlife Corridor under permanent protections through federal conservation programs facilitated by Conservation Florida.